arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/1_structs.md

 Whether the graph is a SmartGraph (Enterprise Edition only).

 @RESTSTRUCT{smartGraphAttribute,graph_representation,string,optional,}
-The name of the sharding attribute in smart graph case (Enterprise Edition only)
+Name of the sharding attribute in the SmartGraph case (Enterprise Edition only).

 @RESTSTRUCT{_id,vertex_representation,string,required,}
 The _id value of the stored data.